NaturalHistoryMuseum/inselect/DevelopingOnWindows.md

 You should run through these for both the 32-bit and 64-bit environments that you created above.

+## Install Visual C++ compiler for Python 2.7

+This is required to build `cx_Freeze`.
+Download from http://aka.ms/vcpython27 and install with defaults.

 ## Inselect environment

 ```